 This test verifies immunity to supply voltage ripple.
 The voltage ripple shall be superimposed on the normal supply voltage of 13.5 V. Use the test set up as shown in SAE J1113-2 and the superimposed alternating voltage ripple as defined in Figure 1 over the frequency ranges indicated.
 Frequency sweep or steps as defined below may be used.
-Source impedance is $\leq$ 0.5 ohms (verify source impedance as described in SAE J1113-2 Appendix B).
-Refer to LP-388C-33 for CG test procedure.
+Source impedance is \leq 0.5 ohms (verify source impedance as described in SAE J1113-2 Appendix B).